CrossRef/event-data-user-guide/docs/app-faq.md

 ### Which Registration Agencies' DOIs does Event Data use?

 Event Data is is a joint venture by Crossref and DataCite.
-It is able to collect DOIs from any DOI Registration Agency (RA), and most Data Sources don't check which RA a DOI belongs to.
+It is able to collect DOIs from any DOI Registration Agency (RA), and most data sources don't check which RA a DOI belongs to.
 So in theory, some MEDRA DOIs might end up being included.
-However, some Data Sources (such as Twitter) target only Crossref and DataCite DOIs.
-Check the individual Data Sources for full details.
+However, some data sources (such as Twitter) target only Crossref and DataCite DOIs.
+Check the individual data sources for full details.

-### How long is Data available?
+### How long is data available?

 Once data has entered the Query API it won't be removed (unless under extraordinary circumstances).
 The data will never 'expire'.

 ### What is an Event?

-An Event can be described as 'an action that occurs concerning a Registered Content Item'.
+An Event can be described as 'an action that occurs concerning a registered content item'.
 Every kind of event is slightly different, see the Sources for details.

 ### What format does the API data come in?